What is a Supplemental Health Insurance Policy?

 However, there are exceptions to critical illness insurance coverage, which is why it’s important to speak to a licensed insurance agent for information about specific limitations and eligibility requirements for any insurance product you’re considering.

-A cancer insurance policy is designed to help pay for medical and health expenses associated with cancer.3
+A cancer insurance policy is designed to help pay for medical and health expenses associated with cancer.
+Depending on the policy, the payout can help cover things like:2

 - Chemotherapy and other cancer therapy procedures